mfpx/mfpx/README.md

+## Online Safety Act 2023
+**As of 25 July 2025, the Online Safety Act has come into effect.
+It "promises" online safety for children and vulnerable groups.
+This forces platforms to identify its users and makes using the internet anonymously difficult.**

+**Image boards and adult entertainment websites are now legally required to identify its users to ascertain their age either by visual age estimation or by providing Government-issued identification.
+Some platforms have suspended access to UK users altogether.**

+**The definitions in the law are vague enough to enable censorship under the guise of "safety".
+Whether its unfavourable political opinions or content the parliament disagrees with, it is censorship.**

+**Finally, I would urge anyone to harden their browsers and consider using a VPN provider such as [Mullvad](https://mullvad.net/en) to combat government censorship.**

+---

 ### Hi there 👋
 I'm David, a computer scientist with a passion for networking and an interest in all things tech!
 I'm also an alum of Queen Mary University of London and Aberystwyth University.